ku1ik/merb-resque-mailer/README.md

     gem install merb_resque_mailer

-and require it in your app (or just add it bundler's Gemfile).
+and require it in your app (or just add it to bundler's Gemfile).

 Configuration
 -------------